Sultana (title): Claim

 In the west, the title of sultana is also used to refer to many female Muslim monarchs who don't hold this title officially.

-In medieval Egypt, Shajar al-Durr, a former slave of Armenian origin, ascended the throne in 1250.
+In medieval Egypt, Shajar al-Durr, a former slave of Turkic or Armenian origin, ascended the throne in 1250.
 Although several sources assert that she took the title of sultana, The Cambridge History of Islam disputes the claim, stating that "a feminine form, sultana, does not exist in Arabic: the title sulṭān appears on Shajar al-Durr's only extant coin."

 Raziya al-Din, usually referred to in history as Razia Sultana, was the Sultan of Delhi in India from 1236 to May 1240.
 Like some other princesses of the time, she was trained to lead armies and administer kingdoms if necessary.
 She was the first female ruler of the Delhi Sultanate.
 She refused to be addressed as Sultana because it meant "wife or consort of a Sultan" and would answer only to the title "Sultan."
-Like Shajar al-Durr, Raziya was also often referred as sultana by westerners, very possible to distinguish her from male sultans.
+Like Shajar al-Durr, Raziya was also often referred as sultana by westerners, very possibly to distinguish her from male sultans.

 Sultana was also often used to refer to women relatives of a sultan and other Muslim monarch or female members of Muslim dynasties, especially mothers and chief wives.
-In fact, many sultanates used other title for sultan's chief consort, some of which derived from non-Arabic language.
+In fact, many sultanates used other title for sultan's chief consort, some of which derived from non-Arabic languages.

 Permaisuri, a title for a chief wife of a sultan in many sultanates and Muslim kingdoms in southeast Asia, is derived from Tamil பரமேஸ்வரி (paramēsvari), from Sanskrit परमेश्वरी (parameśvarī), 'supreme lady'.
 This title is still used for the consort of Yang di-Pertuan Agong, monarch and head of state of Malaysia.
 The formal way of addressing her is Raja Permaisuri Agong.

 In Brunei, official title for a chief wife of the sultan is Seri Baginda Raja Isteri, derived from Sanskrit raja (राजा, equivalent with "king") and isteri (equivalent with "women" or "lady").
 The official title for sultan's mother is Seri Suri Begawan Raja Isteri.

 Shahbanu, title for the wife of Iran's monarch, is derived from Persian shah (شاه, equivalent with "king") and banu (بانو, translated as "lady").
 Upon assuming the title in 1967, Farah Pahlavi, the third wife of Mohammad Reza Pahlavi, was the first shahbanu to be crowned in Iran since the Arab conquest of Iran in the 7th century.
 Shahbanu often translated in English as "empress".

 Some Muslim monarchs also used the title malika (Arabic: ملكة), a feminine form of the word malik, for their wives.
 This title is still used in many Muslim kingdoms, like Hashemite Kingdom of Jordan.